fallahn/crogine/editor/model_definition_format.md

         //*.cmf extension mesh files are static mesh in the Crogine Mesh Format.
 These can be created by loading
         //*.obj, *.dae or *.fbx files into the editor application and exporting them in the *.cmf format. *.iqm meshes are
         //Inter Quake Models - more about authoring those can be founde at http://sauerbraten.org/iqm/

+        //NOTE since the addition of the *.cmb (cro model binary) format that this is the preferred file type, as this can contain
+        //both static and animated models.
+This is now the default output for the editor application.

         //billboards are quad primitives which always face the camera no matter the orientation.
 Billboards have two
         //optional proprties.